 It’s true that learning doesn’t need to end when careers end.
 But it also doesn’t have to be structured.
 Think outside the box when it comes to learning.
 Consider a podcast that explains a new idea while you go for your morning jog or clean the house.
 Listen to a book on tape while you drive to the golf course in a neighboring city.

 Lifelong learning is something that can keep your mind agile and help you stay healthy longer.
-For more information on lifelong learning, see the Seniorly Resource Center.
+For more information on lifelong learning, click here for our Seniorly resources.